Your guide to health insurance in the Solomon Islands

-Formerly part of the British Empire, the Solomon Islands achieved independence in 1978.
-Internal conflicts during the 1990s had a negative impact on the development and provision of healthcare in the country.
-Such was the severity of these incidents, that the country came to a virtual standstill on a number of occasions.
-The situation has now stabilized and the government is dedicated to working with international bodies to improve accessibility to quality healthcare, promote healthy living and improving management of health services.
-While the standard of healthcare provided by the state is still below that expected in larger and more developed nations, the Solomon Islands government has committed itself to developing strategies to improve accessibility and to raise the basic level of care for the population as a whole.
+Formerly part of the British Empire, the Solomon Islands achieved independence in 1978, followed by severe internal conflicts during the 1990s that brought the country to a virtual standstill on a number of occasions.
+The situation has now stabilized and the government is dedicated to working with international bodies to improve access to quality healthcare and management of health services.
+The standard of public healthcare is still below that expected in larger and more developed nations, with only 12 hospitals and 340 healthcare clinics over 900 islands.

-While overall crime levels are low in the Solomon Islands, petty crime and theft is an everyday occurrence.
+While the overall crime levels are low in the Solomon Islands, petty crime and theft are an everyday occurrence.
 Visitors are advised to remain vigilant when visiting markets and other areas frequented by tourists, as handbag and mobile phone theft is common.
 Tourists seeking to visit rural parts of the Solomon Islands are advised to travel with groups or guided tours, as opposed to traveling individually.
 Measures should be adopted in case of emergency and the main emergency contact number is 999.
-Other emergency numbers are: Ambulance and Hospital: 911, National Disaster: 955 and Fire: 988.
-It should be noted that the Solomon Islands emergency services operate under limited resources and response times to calls for assistance are widely known to be slow and unreliable.
+It should be noted that the Solomon Islands emergency services operate under limited resources and response times to call for assistance are widely known to be slow and unreliable.

 Finally, given that the country is situated along the Ring of Fire, the area is especially vulnerable to horrific natural disasters such as cyclones, earthquakes, heavy rains, and floods, which often sends droves of people to hospitals.

 Private health insurance for expats in Solomon